goldendilemma/treasure-rarity-extension/README.md

 3. Open Developer Console
 4. Paste script into `console`
 5. Press enter, badabingbadabong.

+## Support & PRs
+I will try to keep the extension up-to-date on my spare-time.

+Feel free to help out and maintain this extension.
+I will gladly go through any PR. ✌️

 ## Acknowledgements
 - Thanks to [Treasure Tools](https://treasure.tools/) for supplying API with rarity data. 🫂